PabloCorreia/PabloCorreia/README.md

 - 👋 Hi, I’m @PabloCorreia
 - 👀 I’m interested in become a Data Cientist
-- 🌱 I’m currently learning Python, SQL and Power BI...
+- 🌱 I’m currently learning Python, SQL, Statistics and Power BI...
 - 💞️ I’m looking to collaborate on projects that will provide me to get experience to work
 - 📫 How to reach me: correiap.85@gmail.com